eflumerf/styleguide/dune-daq-cppguide.md

 more bug-prone and harder to read and maintain.

-The goal of this guide is to manage this complexity by describing in detail the dos and don'ts of writing C++ code.
+The goal of this guide is to manage this complexity by describing in detail the dos and don'ts of writing C++ code for the DUNE data acquisition system.
 These rules exist to keep the code base manageable while still allowing coders to use C++ language features productively.
 While it will take a certain amount of time to learn these rules and adhering to them may mean that creating